 Dargahs in Delhi which are famous among spiritual seekers.
 Know this before your visit- Believers usually tie a thread to a lattice wall in hopes of hearing their prayers.
-Also, no dargah allows shoes inside and you must cover your head with a cloth before entering.
+Also, no dargah allows shoes inside and you must cover your head with a scarph or a dupatta before entering.

-Over the centuries, the Dargahs in Delhi have attracted a large number of devotees from different countries, creeds and backgrounds who seek spiritual solace and fulfillment of their desires.
-The magnetism of the dargahs emanates from the personalities of the extraordinary, Sufis buried within the complex.
-Through a simple narrative.
+Over the centuries, the Sufi Peer Baba Dargah in Delhi have attracted a large number of devotees from different countries, creeds and backgrounds who seek spiritual solace and fulfillment of their desires.
+The magnetism of the dargahs emanates from the personalities of the extraordinary.

 Hazrat Nizamuddin Dargah in Delhi is one of the most popular Shrine in Delhi, built in the memory of Hazrat Nizamuddin Auliya, who lived from 1238 to 1325 and was the very popular Sufi Chishti saint and successor of Khwaja Moinuddin Chishti of Ajmer.
 This temple is not only a classic example of Mughal architecture, but it is also a perfect example of how people of different religions lived peacefully in India.
 A must visit Thursday evening at Nizamuddin West for a great spiritual experience with qawwalis!
 Dedicated to one of the most famous Sufi saints of India, it is visited by people from all over the world.
 We say make a pit just outside the market where you can buy chadar and flowers as prasad.
 They also have qawwali on Thursday evenings and you can find out more here or here.
 Auliya meaning ‘friend of Allah’ is a term associated with many Sufis, but the most synonymous figure of the title is Hazrat Nizamuddin, for whom an entire neighborhood in Delhi is named.
 A Sufi of great influence, Nizamuddin was counted among his successors Nasiruddin Chirag Dehlvi and Amir Khusrau.
 His dargah/ Shrine welcomed everyone and hosted a special type of Sufi ceremony called sama, where the worship of the god takes the form of song, dance and music.
 The form most closely associated with Nizamuddin is qawwali in the evening, which is still performed today for the thousands of pilgrims who visit his dargah every day.
 Sufis are believed to have a good start to life after being buried, so the Nizamuddin Dargah complex also houses the tombs of Mughal royals, such as Princess Jahanara and Muhammad Shah Rangeela.